root-Manas/blog/src/content/blog/digital-com.md

 <div style="background-color: #ffebcc; padding: 10px; border-radius: 5px; color: black;">

-**Exploring Line Coding Techniques (Warning: May Cause Uncontrollable Urge to Draw Squiggly Lines)**
+Exploring Line Coding Techniques (Warning: May Cause Uncontrollable Urge to Draw Squiggly Lines)

 Line coding techniques are essential for defining how bits are represented in the physical layer of communication systems.
 Here's a deeper dive into some popular methods:

-- **Unipolar Encoding**: Often referred to as the lazy coder's choice, this method uses a single voltage level to represent a '1' and zero voltage to represent a '0'.
+- <span style="color: black; font-weight: bold;">Unipolar Encoding</span>: Often referred to as the lazy coder's choice, this method uses a single voltage level to represent a '1' and zero voltage to represent a '0'.
 It's straightforward and easy to implement but lacks efficiency in power usage and signal integrity over longer distances.

-- **Polar Encoding**: Known as the drama queen of line coding, polar encoding uses a positive voltage to represent a '1' and a negative voltage for a '0'.
+- <span style="color: black; font-weight: bold;">Polar Encoding</span>: Known as the drama queen of line coding, polar encoding uses a positive voltage to represent a '1' and a negative voltage for a '0'.
 This method is more efficient than unipolar as it better utilizes the power spectrum and reduces the likelihood of signal degradation.

-- **Bipolar Encoding**: The hipster of encoding techniques, bipolar encoding alternates between positive and negative voltages for '1s' while '0s' are represented by zero voltage.
+- <span style="color: black; font-weight: bold;">Bipolar Encoding</span>: The hipster of encoding techniques, bipolar encoding alternates between positive and negative voltages for '1s' while '0s' are represented by zero voltage.
 This approach effectively reduces the DC component of the signal, minimizing the required bandwidth and improving signal integrity.

-- **Manchester Encoding**: The overachiever in the group, Manchester encoding merges the clock and data signals into one.
+- <span style="color: black; font-weight: bold;">Manchester Encoding</span>: The overachiever in the group, Manchester encoding merges the clock and data signals into one.
 Each bit is represented by either a high-to-low or a low-to-high transition at the midpoint of the bit period, making it highly reliable for timing synchronization but more complex to implement.

-- **Differential Manchester Encoding**: As the cooler sibling of Manchester encoding, this technique is also based on transitions.
+- <span style="color: black; font-weight: bold;">Differential Manchester Encoding</span>: As the cooler sibling of Manchester encoding, this technique is also based on transitions.
 However, it differs in that the direction of the transition at the start of each bit period indicates the bit value, enhancing its robustness against signal degradation and making it ideal for noisy environments.

 These techniques each have their unique characteristics and are chosen based on the specific requirements of the communication system, such as power efficiency, error resilience, and complexity.
 </div>